lunodb/lunodb/README.md

 LunoDB is a professional-grade, cross-platform database management client designed for developers and database administrators.
 Built with modern technologies, it provides comprehensive tools for managing multiple databases with an intuitive, native desktop experience.

 **✨ NEW in v1.19.2:** Better data editing with smarter timestamp validation and display.
 Context-aware tab restoration remembers your tables when switching connections.
 Streamlined table exports are now more user-friendly.
+Command palette now includes options to clear recent items.

 ## Download